Composites, Robotics, Materials Science

 Train for advanced manufacturing careers!
 Engineering Technology is the powerhouse department combining training in composites manufacturing and robotics.
 Classes introduce students to materials science, composite materials, engineering design, and robotics and electronics technology.
 Gain experience in hands-on state of the art labs.
 There are 3D printers, 3D scanners, injection molders and robotic arm, along with equipment to test, construct, design, and build items both large and small.
 Composites projects have included windmills, a kayak, and a wind tunnel.
 Capstone projects include fan-powered, radio controlled robotic cars with printed and composite parts.

-Call or email to arrange a tour of our labs - either for materials science or robotics and electronics.
-Phone 425.640.1980 or email email@example.com.
+Call or email to arrange a tour of our labs or meet a department advisor- either for materials science or robotics and electronics.
+Phone 425.640.1980 or email firstname.lastname@example.org.

 Industries that use composites and robotics include: aerospace, maritime, medical device, and consumer goods manufacturing.
 Composites are also used in modern wind energy structures.
 Graduates of these programs are in demand by local employers.